 As the son and grandson of policemen, I learned from a young age how to respect the second amendment while maintaining responsibility with weapon use.
 In Central Pennsylvania, we have a long history of hunting and game shooting, and all the hunters that I’ve met are responsible, safe, and respectful gun users, who believe in universal background checks.
 I believe that with gun ownership comes responsibility, and this can best be addressed through common-sense approaches including closing the background check loophole, registering weapons sold in online and private sales, and restricting Permitless Carry and Reciprocation Laws.
 As a legislator, I will actively work to bring ERPO laws to the floor, which will both protect people from domestic abuse with a weapon and also decrease the rate of gun-inflicted deaths by suicide.
 I will also work with local gun shops, police departments, and community outreach groups to ensure that every gun owner has a gun lock for each weapon they possess.
 Specifically in homes with young children and adolescents, I will advocate for the safe storage of weapons and ammunition.

 The opioid crisis has had a devastating impact on individuals, families, and communities across the Commonwealth.
 This crisis has resulted in untold human suffering and the loss of thousands of lives every year.
 It has also inflicted significant economic damage in the form of lost wages and productivity, increased healthcare costs, and the need for increased public support for those left behind.
 We must hold those responsible to account while ensuring that any damage awards -- such as the $1 billion settlement that PA received from the Johnson & Johnson settlement -- are invested in resources to combat this crisis.
-For instance, I support strengthening prescription monitoring, education, and outreach efforts.
-In addition, treatment options should be expanded across the Commonwealth, not inhibited by various barriers in existence today.
-And we must invest in life-saving training and equipment such as Narcan (naloxone) for first responders and other public safety personnel, community-based organizations, and private citizens.
+As your legislator, I will support strengthening prescription drug monitoring, as well as increased funding for educational programs and outreach efforts.
+In addition, treatment options should be expanded across the Commonwealth so those suffering can get the help they need in a timely and affordable manner.
+Finally, we must invest in life-saving training and equipment such as Narcan (naloxone) for first responders and other public safety personnel, community-based organizations, and private citizens.